StewAlexander-com/NetVendor/README.md

 - **Invalid input files**: Malformed lines are silently skipped; processing continues for valid entries.
 - **API failures**: Failed vendor lookups are cached in `failed_lookups.json` to avoid repeated attempts.
 These appear as "Unknown" in output.
 - **Write failures**: If output directory cannot be created or files cannot be written, the tool exits with an error message.
+- **Cross-platform file operations**: All file writes use atomic operations (write to temp file, then rename) to prevent corruption on Windows/Linux/Mac if the process is interrupted.
+File encoding is explicitly set to UTF-8 to prevent encoding issues on Windows.
+- **Permission errors**: Clear error messages with hints for permission issues on all platforms (Windows, Linux, macOS).

 ---